-Hail to the victors valiant
+Hail! to the victors valiant

-Hail to the conquering heroes,
+Hail! to the conqu'ring heroes

-Hail, hail to Hamilton!
+Hail!
+Hail!
+To Hamilton

-The leaders and the best!
-FIGHT!
-FIGHT!
+The leaders and best!

+Fight!
+Fight!
+Fight!

-Hail to the victors valiant
+Hail! to the victors valiant

-Hail to the conquering heroes,
+Hail! to the conqu'ring heroes

-Hail, hail to Hamilton!
+Hail!
+Hail! to Hamilton

 The champions of the West!

-Attendance at School Dances
+Attendance at School Dances and Extra-Curricular Activities

-Attendance at school-sponsored dances is a privilege.
+Attendance at school-sponsored dances and extra-curricular activities is a privilege.